FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 Follow these steps to integrate FreeRTOS Cellular Interface into your project:
 1. Clone this repository into your project.
-2. Clone one of the refenerce cellular module implementations ( BG96 / HL7802 / SARA-R4 )
+2. Clone one of the reference cellular module implementations ( BG96 / HL7802 / SARA-R4 )
-or create your own cellular module implementaion in your project.
+or create your own cellular module implementation in your project.
 3. Implement comm interface.
 4. Build these software components with your application and execute.